marcelofgaraujo/dio-angular-bookstore/README.md

 <h1>Bookstore App</h1>
 <p>Development of a Bookstore SPA in Angular, stylized by Bootstrap.
-An API was developed for this project, and the focus here was fetch this data provided by the API and display it on page.</p>
+An API was developed for this project, and the focus here was fetch this data provided by the API and display it on page.
+A <a href="https://web.dio.me/home" target="_blank">DIO</a> challenge in Santander Fullstack Bootcamp.</p>
 <h2>Technologies</h2>
 <ul>
     <li>Angular CLI 13</li>